Skip to content

 composeApp/src/commonMain/.../data/Service.kt Service definitions, all provider metadata

-composeApp/src/commonMain/.../data/ModelTransformations.kt Maps provider model DTOs to SettingsModel, merges with catalog
+composeApp/src/commonMain/.../data/ModelTransformations.kt Maps provider model DTOs to SettingsModel, merges with catalog and free-tier flags

 composeApp/src/commonMain/.../data/AppSettings.kt Service instance storage, credential persistence, migration